 The typical flavor profile is quite fruit-forward against a backdrop of chocolate tones.

-Now to what has become the shining star of the Costa Rica coffee scene in recent years.
-Tarrazú coffee is the most highly prized of all Costa Rica single origins amongst third-wave coffee enthusiasts.
+What has become the shining star of our coffee scene in recent years?
+Tarrazú coffee is the most highly prized of all single origins amongst third-wave coffee enthusiasts.

 These wonderfully complex coffees, grown at altitudes of up to 1900m above sea level, are famous for notes of chocolate, vanilla, and dried citrus fruits.

 Grown on the slopes of the region’s eponymous volcano in the Cartago province, these coffees reap the benefits of volcanic ash deposits in the fertile soil.
 This factor, coupled with their high altitude growing and perfect climatic conditions, helps produce vibrant, light-bodied coffees that are excellent candidates for brewing in a manual pour-over brewer like a V60.

 Check our guide on the best coffee for pour-over and get the most out of your brew in a V60.

 Just a little further west in Cartago is the much smaller district of Orosi.
 Sprawling across verdant, humid slopes, most coffees here grow at around 1000m above sea level.
 The relatively low altitude makes them less acidic than most offer here, with more prominent chocolate and toasted nut tones.

 Finally, the furthest south of all our coffee regions, the Brunca region lies on the border with Panama.
 Pérez Zeledén and Coto Brus produce excellent coffee with light, floral jasmine and orange blossom aromas.

 We hope this brief guide from MyCoffeeBase has helped you better understand our coffee-growing regions.
 If you’re looking to purchase a coffee farm, feel free to contact us now.